vegaprotocol/specs/protocol/0028-governance.md

 1. Change market parameters
 1. Change network parameters
 1. Add external asset to Vega (*out of scope for this document*, proposes a new asset controlled by a bridge to become usable on Vega
+1. Authorise a transfer to or from the [Network Treasury](TODO: LINK)

 ## Lifecycle of a proposal